neex/phuip-fpizdam/README.md

 After this, you can start appending `?a=<your command>` to all PHP scripts (you may need multiple retries).

+## Playground environment

+If you want to reproduce the issue or play with the exploit locally, do the following:

+1. Clone this repo and go to the `reproducer` directory.
+2. Create the docker image using `docker build -t reproduce-cve-2019-11043 .`.
+It takes a long time as it internally clones the php repository and builds it from the source.
+However, it will be easier this way if you want to debug the exploit.
+The revision built is the one right before the fix.
+2. Run the docker using `docker run --rm -ti -p 8080:80 reproduce-cve-2019-11043`.
+3. Now you have http://127.0.0.1:8080/script.php, which is an empty file.
+4. Run the exploit using `phuip-fpizdam http://127.0.0.1:8080/script.php`
+5. If everything is ok, you'll be able to execute commands by appending `?a=` to the script: http://127.0.0.1:8080/script.php?a=id.
+Try multiple times as only some of php-fpm workers are infected.

 ## About PHP5

 The buffer underflow in php-fpm is present in PHP version 5.
 However, this exploit makes use of an optimization used for storing FastCGI variables, [_fcgi_data_seg](https://github.com/php/php-src/blob/5d6e923/main/fastcgi.c#L186).
 This optimization is present only in php 7, so this particular exploit works only for php 7.
 There might be another exploitation technique that works in php 5.